Třebíč District: Economy

-The largest employers with its headquarters in Třebíč District and at least 500 employers are:
+The largest employers with headquarters in Třebíč District and at least 500 employees are:

 A facility of national importance is the Dukovany Nuclear Power Station, one of two nuclear power stations in the country.

 Transport

 There are no motorways passing through the district.
 The most important road is the I/38 from Jihlava to Znojmo, part of European route E59.

 Sights

 Jewish Quarter and St Procopius' Basilica in Třebíč was designated a UNESCO World Heritage Site in 2003 as an example of coexistence and interchange between Jewish and Christian cultures.

 The most important monuments in the district, protected as national cultural monuments, are: